aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 First connect to your c5.4xlarge instance and update tensorflow-neuron and neuron-cc

 ### Update compilation EC2 instance
-Update to the latest neuron software by running the following.
+Update to the latest neuron software by executing the following commands :

 ```bash
 source activate aws_neuron_tensorflow_p36